Muhimbi/PDF-Converter-Services-Online/clients/v1/php/samples/convert/README.md

 # Sample - Convert file using PHP

-The PHP sample provided in this section uses the *Muhimbi PDF Converter Services Online* to convert uploaded documents to PDF (or other format).
+The PHP sample provided in this section uses the *Muhimbi PDF Converter Services Online* to convert uploaded documents to PDF (or other formats).
 Additonal sample code to *convert, merge, watermark, secure* and *OCR* files [can be found here](../).

 <br>